 Rome is our classroom.
 Professors complement their lessons with on-site visits around the city, guiding students through the richly layered experience that is Rome - both past and present - highlighting its global context throughout the ages.

 Rome’s beauty quickly overtakes all who enter its ancient walls.
 A walk or bus ride through even the most commonplace quarters of the city yields encounters with innumerable monuments, towering pillars, and major imperial buildings that still stand imposingly just as they have for over 2,000 years!
-Rome is the perfect 'jumping-off point' for the rest of Europe.
-AUR does not schedule classes on Friday which gives our students a three-day window to visit other cities within Europe; London, Berlin, Amsterdam, and Paris are all within a three-hour flight distance.
+However, we encourage our students to venture out of the city and make the most of having the rest of Europe on their doorstep.
+Rome is the perfect base from which to explore the rest of Europe.
+AUR does not schedule classes on Friday, giving our students a three-day window to visit other cities within Europe; London, Berlin, Amsterdam, and Paris are all within a three-hour flight distance.

 AUR prepares you to live and work across cultures as skilled and knowledgeable citizens of an interconnected and ever-changing world through its practical interdisciplinary academic majors, opportunities for learning through travel and internships, and its multi-cultural student body, faculty, and staff.